stiwwelll/kremanski_jekyll/lunch.md

 layout: lunch
 ---

-12.04.18
+13.04.18

-Hi there... we are finally next to the weekend and the
+WEEKEND is arrived !!!!

-The K- Team want to invite yfor our delicious food! come and try the fixed celebratory Spring Men&uuml; !!
+The K- Team want to invite you for our delicious food! come and try the fixed celebratory Spring Men&uuml; !!

 - QUINOA THREE SALAD with endive, green kale and baby spinach topped with roasted pumpkin seeds mix and balsamico vinagrette dressing (7,5)